bw0rth/pync/docs/source/talking-to-servers.rst

    On Windows' cmd.exe, it isn't as easy as just piping the request string.

-   First create a file (http_get.txt):
+   First, create a text file containing the GET request (http_get.txt):

    .. code-block:: text

       GET / HTTP/1.0
       <blank>

-   So that's the line "GET / HTTP/1.0" followed by another blank line.
+   So that's the line "GET / HTTP/1.0" followed by a blank line.

    .. note::